heryfitiavana22/html-ussd/docs/index.md

 hero:
   name: "HTML USSD"
-  text: "Simulate USSD experiences directly from HTML"
+  text: "Simulate USSD apps with simple HTML"
   tagline: Build and preview USSD-like interfaces using simple HTML and run them in your terminal.
   actions:
     - theme: brand